CES 2021: what to expect from the first all-digital CES in January

 CES 2021: who will exhibit?
 What will be announced?

 CTA, the event's organiser, is expecting more people to 'attend' than ever before, owing to its digital nature.
-Over 1000 companies will 'exhibit' to offer over 100 hours of programming.
-Big AV hitters Sony, Samsung, LG, Philips, Panasonic, TCL and Hisense are all officially involved, as are audio companies including Audio-technica and Pioneer.
+Over 1000 companies are set to offer over 100 hours of programming.
+Big AV hitters Sony, Samsung, LG, Philips, Panasonic, TCL and Hisense are all officially involved, as are audio companies including Audio-Technica and Pioneer.

 Brands who are not officially linked to the show will no doubt use the CES timeframe to make announcements of their own, too.